Laxmannegi/C-I/README.md

 First f;               //f is variable of class f = new First();       //f is instance of class
 ```
-Memory allocation is done only  after creating instance , untill and unless you create an instance memory allocation is not done.
+Memory allocation is done only  after creating instance , untill and unless you create an instance memory allocation will be done.
+Instance can be created only by using the new keyword
 Every instance unique itself.
 The changes made on one instance never relfect on another instance.